rolfbjarne/xamarin-macios/docs/website/mtouch-errors.md

 Something unexpected occured when trying to inline code from the application.
 The assembly causing the issue is named in the error message.
 In order to fix this issue the assembly will need to be provided in a [bug report](https://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

+### <a name="MT2110"/>MT2110: The method {method} contains a '{handlerType}' exception clause, which is currently not supported when compiling for bitcode.
+This method will throw an exception if called.

+Currently Xamarin.iOS does not support the 'filter' and 'fault' exception clauses when compiling to bitcode.
+Any methods containing such code will throw a NotSupportedException exception.

 <!-- MT21xx: more linker errors -->

 <!--- 2100 used by mmp -->